cinderblockgames/cindr.musicPlayer.js/README.md

 Adds the provided song to the end of the playlist.

 ### cindrM.playlist.insert(index, song)
-Inserts the provided song at the specified (0-based) index, pushing back any songs at or above the specified index.
+Inserts the provided song at the specified (zero-based) index, pushing back any songs at or above the specified index.

 ### cindrM.playlist.remove(index)
-Removes the song at the
+Removes the song at the specified (zero-based) index and returns it.
+If the removed song is the current song, the next song (if any) will start playing.

 ### cindrM.playlist.clear
+Removes all songs from the playlist.

-### cindrM.playlist.replace
+### cindrM.playlist.replace(songs)
+Replaces the playlist with the provided playlist.

 ### cindrM.playlist.play
+Plays the first song in the playlist.

-### cindrM.playlist.seek
+### cindrM.playlist.seek(index)
+Plays the song at the specified (zero-based) index.

 ## Player